sihengchen/origami_dof/README.md

 Installation of the SuiteSparse is required.
-The codes ran with SuiteSparse 5.2.0. origami::gen_DoF is the main function calculating the rank of the rigidity matrix (thus the DoF)
+The codes ran with SuiteSparse 5.2.0. origami::gen_DoF is the main function calculating the rank of the rigidity matrix (thus the DoF).

 The codes for calculating the DoF in a main file can be: